 – Thomas Dekker

-1. Water is the Key
+1. Water Is Key

 Dehydration is a killer.
 It leaves you sluggish while you’re sitting at your desk, fatigued while you’re walking around, and so stuck to your bed that you’re unable to get up.
 Think about how long you normally go without a drink of water by the time you wake up.
 10 hours, maybe 12?
 Of course you’re going to be dehydrated!
 Is it any wonder you get the overwhelming urge to stay in bed?